A Summary of S Corporation Taxation

 Excess Net Passive Income Tax

 Excess net passive income is a corporate-level tax on the passive income earned by an S corporation.
 Passive income includes income from interest, dividends, annuities, rents, and royalties.
 The excess net passive income tax applies if passive income is more than 25% of the S corporation's gross receipts.

 The IRS provides a worksheet for calculating this excess net passive income tax in its Instructions for Form 1120S.

 LIFO Recapture Tax

 "LIFO" refers to the last-in, first-out method of measuring inventory for tax purposes.
-According to the IRS, LIFO recapture tax applies if "the corporation used the LIFO inventory pricing method for its last tax year as a C corporation, or a C corporation transferred LIFO inventory to the corporation in a nonrecognition transaction in which those assets were transferred basis property."
+LIFO recapture tax applies if a corporation used this inventory pricing method during its last tax year as a C corporation, or when a C corporation has transferred LIFO inventory to the corporation in a nonrecognition transaction in which those assets were transferred basis property.

 Built-In Gains Tax

-Built-in gains tax applies when an S corporation disposes of an asset within five years of acquiring that asset, and the S corporation either acquired the asset when the S corporation was a C corporation, or it acquired the asset in a transaction in which the basis of the asset was determined by reference to its basis in the hands of a C corporation.
+Built-in gains tax applies when an S corporation disposes of an asset within five years of acquiring it, and the S corporation acquired the asset when:

 - The S corporation was a C corporation, or